 |About Us | What's New | Search | Site Map | Contact Us|

-Of or relating to a palace.
+1. Of or relating to a palace.

 Explore "palatine" in the Visual Thesaurus.

 Contribute | Advertise

 © 2013 Wordsmith